 The Social Science program allows students to gain a broad knowledge of the social sciences, while tailoring the course selection to those that will benefit them most in their chosen career.

-Areas of study include anthropology, economics, geography, government, history, public administration, sociology and psychology.
+Areas of study include anthropology, economics, geography, government, history, sociology and psychology.
 The great thing about the Social Science major is that it allows you so many choices with classes.
 If you are interested in a variety of topics in the social sciences, this major is for you.

 Program Plan (pdf)